 Superficial lymphatics: accompany the superficial veins of the upper limb

-- The lymphatics at the lateral side (ulnar) of the hand and forearm accompany the basilic vein and drain first into the cubital lymph nodes (epitrochlear nodes), then terminate in the lateral group of axillary lymph nodes.
+- The lymphatics at the medial side (ulnar) of the hand and forearm accompany the basilic vein and drain first into the cubital lymph nodes (epitrochlear nodes), then terminate in the lateral group of axillary lymph nodes.

 - Deep lymphatics: follow the deep veins and drain into the axillary group of lymph nodes